NCI Serological Sciences Network for COVID-19 (SeroNet)

 - SeroNet Coordinating Center

-SeroNet investigators have also created guidance documents for researchers conducting studies on the immune response to vaccines to encourage harmonization across studies and to allow for cross-study comparisons.
+SeroNet investigators have also created guidance documents for researchers conducting studies on the immune response to vaccines and vaccine boosters to encourage harmonization across studies and to allow for cross-study comparisons.
 The available documents include study design templates, standard operating procedures, and common data elements.